patrickmelix/PLAMS/doc/source/interfaces/quickjobs.rst

 .. currentmodule:: scm.plams.interfaces.adfsuite.quickjobs

-Quick jobs that use the AMSWorker interface and return a modified structure.
+Quick jobs that take in a structure and return a modified structure.
 For example, the ``preoptimize()`` function lets you quickly optimize a molecule without storing any results on disk.
 This mimics the preoptimize function of the AMS GUI.